 Features

-This projector has been included in many of The Indoor Golf Shop’s simulator packages such as the SIG10.
-Customers love the brightness, colours, and the fact that it’s straightforward to use.
+This projector is offered by many golf simulator providers, and BenQ specifically markets it towards golf simulator owners.
+It has been included in many of The Indoor Golf Shop’s simulator packages such as the SIG10.
+Customers love its image quality.

 4. BenQ LK936ST 4K Laser Short Throw Projector